mieweb/docs/content/functions/artificial-intelligence/ai-chat-box.md

 ## AI Chat Window

-The AI chat window provides a list of suggestions that users can ask AI, as well as an option to Type in a question or use the microphone icon to speak and convert voice to text.
+The AI chat window provides a list of suggestions that users can ask AI, as well as an option to Type in a question or use the microphone icon to speak and convert voice to text (only available in release 202503 and newer).
 The suggestion options can be customized in the layout "AI/ChatBox" and also supports language translations.

 ![](../ai-chat-box.assets/0845d8dcd7dcc028e2c3a351071624ea.png)

 ## Ask AI a Question

-Type your question or use Whisper AI/voice to text to type in a question and click the *Send* button.
+Type your question or use Whisper AI/voice to text to type in a question (only available in release 202503 and newer) and click the *Send* button.

 *Hint:* For best results, navigate to the patient chart to ask patient specific questions such as "Summarize the patient's medical record." or System Reports when asking AI to write a report.